ruby-processing/JRubyArt/README.md

 end
 ```
 ## Run Sketch
-`k9 run sketch.rb`
-or
-`k9 --nojruby run sketch.rb`
+See above

-be prepared to KILL the odd java process (that doesn't exit cleanly all the time), watch seems now to work
+be prepared to `KILL` the odd java process (ie when sketch does not exit cleanly)

 ## Watch sketches
 ```bash